sbvegan/attestation-station-interface/planning.md

 - [x] Key tooltip with more information
 - [x] Value tooltip with more information

-### User's Attestations
+### My Attestations

-The interface will allow users to read the attestations that they have made or the attestations made about them.
+The interface will allow users to read the attestations involving their address.
+They will be able to toggle between ones they have made or the attestations made about them.
+Attestation Data that will be included is:

+- transaction hash
+- etherscan link
+- creator address
+- about address
+- timestamp
+- key UTF format
+- key bytes format
+- value UTF format
+- valute bytes format

+### Batched Attestations

+The interface will allow users to make batches of attestations in a single blockchain transaction.

 ## Future Phase Items

+These future phase items will probably manifest in a different application.
+I am currently imagining an indexing component that writes attestations to a database, an api that can read attestation data without querying the blockchain, and a new UI to interact with these modules.

 ### Attestation Listener

-The interface will listen for attestations made on the network and show them as they are written.
+The interface will listen for attestations made on the network and write them to a database.

+### Attestation Database

+This database will house all attestations made and allow for quicker access and less node interaction costs.

+### Attestation API

+This api will query the database to provide attestations with simpler request formats.

 ### Attestation Explorer

-The interface will allow users to read all the attestation keys and values made about addresses they provide.
+A new interface that will orchestrate the above three modules functionality.